RomanEmreis/volga-docs/docs/advanced/mini.md

 # Minimal API
-Starting with version **v0.3.1**, new features have been introduced that offer an efficient method to utilize essential functionalities without requiring the `full`/`default` feature set.
+Starting with version **v0.3.1**, new features have been introduced that offer minimal functionality.
+Currently they are exclude `di` and `middleware` features.

 To leverage a minimal HTTP/1 functionality, you need just:
 ```toml